quietmid/RestaurantDiscover/README.md

 ## Features
 - Retrieving API endpoints with coordiantes
-- Clean Architecture for scalablity
+- Clean Architecture for scalability
 - Saving the state of Liked for each restaurant, pairing with its restaurant ID

 ## Architecture